rajkumar1206/hrm/README.md

 # Colors HR Management Backend sytem

-Colors recently added an Entity Relatioship Diagram which is designed based on StarUML application.
+Colors recently added an Entity Relatioship Diagram which is designed on StarUML application.